deltachat/chatmail/README.md

 as well as two custom services that are integrated with these two:

-- `chatmaild/src/chatmaild/dictproxy.py` implements
+- `chatmaild/src/chatmaild/doveauth.py` implements
-  create-on-login account creation semantics and is used by Dovecot during login authentication and by Postfix which in turn uses Dovecot SASL to authenticate users to send mails for them.
+  create-on-login account creation semantics and is used by Dovecot during login authentication and by Postfix which in turn uses [Dovecot SASL](https://doc.dovecot.org/configuration_manual/authentication/dict/#complete-example-for-authenticating-via-a-unix-socket) to authenticate users to send mails for them.

 - `chatmaild/src/chatmaild/filtermail.py` prevents